 Internal bleeding can not be detected by yourself after an auto accident.
 Symptoms like headaches or dizziness are just too generic. it requires investigation by an experienced medical professional, therefore it is important to see your doctor at the onset of any abdominal issues you experience after an accident no matter how serious the car crash was.

 4. Back Pain

-Back pain can be a delayed side effect of a car accident injury, this can include sprains, strains, and herniated discs.
+Back back pain as a result. pain can be a delayed side effect of a car accident injury, this can include sprains, strains, and herniated discs.
 Back pain can be a sign that there is damage to the ligaments, muscles, or even to the vertebrae.
 Damage to the neck vertebrae can also cause the victim to have headaches.